 So, like Tom Cruise said in Jerry Macguire: “help Google, to help you”.

 How can I check how Google-friendly my site is?

 Here are two (free) online tools that you can use to test your own website.
 Simply copy paste your website’s address (URL) in.
 Warning: the results may astound you!
 (Wait right up until the analysis finishes running – it goes up and then down)

-Another option… On a website in Google Chrome, click F12.
+Another option for you… On a website in Google Chrome, click F12.
 On the screen that pops up on the RHS, look at the top menu bar (clue: it starts with Elements, Console etc.).
 On the right hand side of the menu bar select “Audit”.
 Click “Run audits”

 Google-friendly test 2